ScottWe/solidity-1/tutorials/5_client_data.md

 ### Local Reasoning in SmartACE

-When we apply local reasoning to SmartACE, we think of each addresses as being either *representative* or *interference*
+When we apply local reasoning in SmartACE, we partition the addresses into *representatives* and *interference*.
+Representative addresses are used when the address must refer to a single client, such as a literal address or a contract address.
+Interference addresses are used when the address does not refer to a distinct client.
+This distinction is important, as at any point during analysis, we know the exact value of each representative data vertex.

 [TODO: perhaps we should change the terminology to "distinguished" and "representative".
 Distinguished (currently representative[OLD]) addresses are